virmodoetiae/shaderthing/README.md

 cmake --build shaderthing/build --parallel N
 ~~~

 Replace N with the desired number of cores to be used for the compilation.
-On reasonably moredn hardware, it should take about a minute on 4 cores.
+On reasonably modern hardware, it should take about a minute on 4 cores.
 The executable will then be located in shaderthing/build/shaderthing.exe.

 ## On Linux-based systems